MikkelHJuul/grpcConst/README.md

 BenchmarkMergo-8   	  159506	      6740 ns/op
 ```
 ## TODO
-- write merger using protoreflect
+- possibly write merger using protoreflect
+- client interceptor with base Merger; implement protreflect.Merge as a merger
+- test and benchmark reducer